cyverse/ubuntu-desktop-docker/README.md

 # ubuntu-desktop-docker

-This is a container that has a full Guacamole installation and Ubuntu XFCE desktop.
+This is a container that has a full Guacamole installation, TurboVNC and Ubuntu XFCE desktop.
 This allows someone to have a simple all-in-one desktop through their web browser.

 First, get the image by cloning this repository and building it:
 ```